simon-panek/reading-notes/programming-js.md

 Syntax *how teh words are put together to create instructions that computers can follow*

-Computers solve problems proramattically, following a series of instrucitons, one step after another
+Computers solve problems programmatically, following a series of instructions, one step after another

-## Read: JavaScipt and JQuery Text pg 74-79
+## Read: JavaScript and JQuery Text pg 74-79

-Expressions evelauate into a singlge value
+Expressions evaluate into a single value

 - First type are expressions that just assign a value to a variable
   - Example: `var color = 'beige';` *The value of color is now beige*